BunchOfBytes/CTF-Writeups/Whitehacks2020/Web/ELearn.md

 ``````
 We get our '500 INTERNAL SERVER ERROR' which means that this endpoint is probably SQLi vulnerable!

 There is a caveat to this however, you may notice that the standard 'OR 1=1-- will still give a '500 INTERNAL SERVER ERROR'.
 However, its because there's a caveat to this.
-The syntax for comments in MySQL is:
+The syntax for comments in MySQL databases
 ``````
 -- comment goes here
 ``````